 Joan Aiken was decorated with an MBE for her services to children's books.
 She died in 2004.

 His collections for young readers include The Young Inferno, a teenage spin on Dante's Inferno, Einstein, The Girl Who Hated Maths and Hello H20, both illustrated by Satoshi Kitamura.
 His adult collections include Alternative Anthem and his latest, Playing the Ghost Of Maimonides.
 His first non-fiction, entitled Book, tells the history of the book in the voice of the book.
 His awards include the Casa de las Americas Poetry Prize, the Paul Hamlyn Award and the 2012 Queen's Gold Medal for poetry.
+His poems Half Caste and Checking Out Me History have been on the GCSE curriculum since 2002.
+In 2021, he was awarded the BookTrust Lifetime Achievement Award.
 He lives in Sussex.

 John Agard and Grace Nichols were brought up in Guyana and moved to Britain in 1977.
 Both are well-known writers and performers of poetry and they have each produced a number of poetry books for both adults and children.
 Under the Moon and Over the Sea, one of their bestknown children’s poetry collaborations, won the CLPE Poetry Award.
 They have also published A Caribbean Dozen and From Mouth to Mouth.